 From 1996 to 2004, Dr. Quick was director of essential medicines at the World Health Organization.
 Before that, he was an MSH resident advisor for health system development and financing programs in Afghanistan and Kenya.

 A prolific author, Dr. Quick created or contributed to Managing Access to Medicines and Health Technologies (MDS-3), the Financial Times Guide to Executive Health and more than 100 other books and chapters, as well as articles in leading medical journals.
-His op-eds, blogs and letters have appeared in the New York Times, Forbes, Huffington Post, Ms. Magazine, WBUR’s CommonHealth and elsewhere.
+His op-eds, blogs and letters have appeared in the New York Times, Forbes, Fortune, The Guardian, Huffington Post, Ms. Magazine, The Telegraph, Time, Wall Street Journal, WBUR’s CommonHealth and elsewhere.

 Jono, his wife Tina, and their three now-grown daughters have lived in France, Kenya, Pakistan, and the U.S.

 Accurate, easily available data on testing is vital preventing spread, opening schools, revitalizing economies.… https://t.co/hseonOn8O1

 We CAN make the world safer from catastrophic Covid-19s -- but WILL we?
 Out Dec.
 5, South Asian 2020 edition from… https://t.co/hzQ78GZH1D

 As I told @tomkeene on @BSurveillance , It’ll take individual sacrifice to gain the collective benefit of ending th… https://t.co/GWnx1631Zu